BND Hamburger Icon

 Open row

 Some jobs are inherently more stressful than others.
 But the world of work has changed drastically over the last several years.
 New jobs have been created, while technology has eliminated others.
-The pandemic and the emergence of remote work – followed by a “return to office” push – have also changed how we experience stress in the workplace and specific roles.
+The pandemic and the emergence of remote work and flexible jobs – followed by a “return to office” push – have also changed how we experience stress in the workplace and specific roles.

 It may come as no surprise that careers in the military and public safety sector are considered among the most stressful jobs.
 Alternatively, job roles that allow for less interaction or more positive interactions are often less stressful.
 Keep reading for our lists of the most and least stressful jobs, along with tips for managing stress at work.